 |Unemployment compensation cannot be used to qualify the borrower unless it is clearly associated with seasonal employment that is reported on the borrower’s signed federal income tax returns.
 Verify that the seasonal income is likely to continue.
 See B3-3.1-05, Secondary Employment Income (Second Job and Multiple Jobs) and Seasonal Income, for additional information about verifying seasonal income.|

-Note: Unemployment compensation may be used in qualifying a borrower for a DU Refi Plus or Refi Plus mortgage loan whether it is seasonal or non-seasonal.
-See B5-5.2-02, DU Refi Plus and Refi Plus Underwriting Considerations, for income documentation requirements.
+Note: Unemployment compensation may be used in qualifying a borrower for a high LTV refinance loan whether it is seasonal or non-seasonal.

 The following table provides verification requirements for income from VA benefits.

 Note: Education benefits are not acceptable income because they are offset by education expenses.

 |Document the borrower’s receipt of VA benefits with a letter or distribution form from the VA.|

 |Verify that the income can be expected to continue for a minimum of three years from the date of the mortgage application.
 (Verification is not required for VA retirement or long-term disability benefits.)|

 The table below provides references to the Announcements that have been issued that are related to this topic.